felixkubli/obsidian-file-tree-highlight/README.md

 This is a plugin for coloring elements in the file tree of Obsidian (https://obsidian.md).

+This plugin is still in early development and is provided as is, without any warranty.

 ## Manually installing the plugin

 Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-file-tree-highlight/`.